BioMakers/13_Detecting-pathogens-in-sewage-sludge/README.md

 Here are some loose guidlines meant to give you an idea of what information we expect to find in each repository.
-Feel free to present your documentation in the most accessible and suitable order and style but you **must** include project data relating to the following topics.
+Feel free to present your documentation in the most accessible and suitable order and style but you **must** include project data relating to the headings below, if relevant to your project.
+Also, include your final proposal in the top directory.

 [**A very good example**](https://github.com/Biological-Microsystems-Laboratory/micropipette)